PRESCHOOL APPLICATION PROCESS

-On a very rare occasion, it may be determined by the school that your child cannot be appropriately supported and enrolment may be denied or your child may be enrolled conditionally if there are support measures that must be put into place prior to the first day of school.
+On a very rare occasion, it may be determined by the school that your child cannot be appropriately supported.
+In this case, enrolment may be denied or your child may be enrolled conditionally with support measures that must be put into place prior to the first day of school.
 Langley Forest School is an inclusive school, integration being a hallmark of inclusiveness, however, on occasion the unique needs of certain children cannot be met in a forest school setting.

 STEP 4: FIRST DAY OF SCHOOL

 Time for school!
 Langley Forest School completes a gradual entry phase.
-At the end of the two-week period, your teacher will communicate and work closely with parents to determine if forest school is right for your child and if any further gradual entry processes are required.
+At the end of the two-week period, your child’s educator will communicate and work closely with you to determine if forest school is right for your child and if any further gradual entry processes are required.

 OUTDOOR EXPERIENCE DAYS (OED) APPLICATION PROCESS

-Outdoor Experience Days (OED) are once per week outdoor days providing opportunity for children of early primary age (Kindergarten to Grade 2) to enhance their regular curriculum with outdoor experiences.
+Outdoor Experience Days (OED) are once per week outdoor days providing opportunities for children of early primary age (Kindergarten to Grade 2) to enhance their regular curriculum with outdoor experiences.
 These classes are especially are suitable for children being homeschooled.
-Class sizes are small (10-12) and the leader/adult to child ratio is 2:12.
+Class sizes are small (12-16) and the leader/adult to child ratio is 2:16.

-Children are registered by year (2 terms) and a waiting list is not kept from year to year.
-A term is 10 classes.
-A parent/guardian of each registered child will be required to attend as the adult volunteer, once in each term.
+Children are registered by academic year (Sept to June) and a waiting list is not kept from year to year.
+A parent/guardian of each registered child will be invited to attend as the adult volunteer however, volunteering is optional.

 STEP 1: APPLY FOR OED

-To be eligible to apply, the child must be 5-7 years or Kindergarten eligible by age (for Fall) and cannot be older than 7.
+To be eligible to apply, the child must be eligible for Kindergarten to Grade 2.
+Children must turn 5 prior to December 31st and cannot be older than 7 at the start of the term/year.
 Children must be physically capable of hiking in the forest on uneven and hilly terrain, capable of carrying a backpack with food, water, changes of gear and extra layers, and have the ability to remain safe in the forest (e.g. respond to commands to stop, stay with the group etc).
 There is no fee to apply.
 Completing the application does not ensure that your child will be offered registration (Step 2).

-Outdoor Experience days are held by term.
-Classes will only be held if there is full enrollment for the term (minimum 10 children).
+Classes will only be held if there is full enrollment for the term (minimum 12 children).